Outline and Preparation#

 • When we run forks in the background by using an &, the shell returns immediately, printing some information about the child process it creates.
 You can verify that & indeed sends the job in the background by writing a program with a while (1) {;} loop, submitting it in the background, and then using ps to verify the program is still running.
 Try running the same program in the foreground without the &.

-Linux and most Unix-like operating systems provide a utility called ps for viewing information about processes on a system which is an abbreviation for Process Status.
-The ps command is used to list the currently running processes and their PIDs along with some other information depends on different options.
+Linux and most Unix-like operating systems provide a utility called ps (“Process Status”) for viewing information about processes on a system.
+The ps command is used to list the currently running processes and their PIDs, along with some other information depending on what flags the ps is run with.

 The lecture slides from the third week cover all these system-level functions in detail.
 Please refer to the slides in the case you need to brush up your understanding.

 Here, we discuss execve() again for your convenience.
-The execve function loads and runs a new program in the context of the current process.
+The execve function loads and runs a new program in the “context” of the current process.

 #include <unistd.h>